-- Screening for domestic violence - Screening for Down syndrome, hemoglobinopathies, and Tay-Sachs disease - Screening and treatment for chlamydia, gonorrhea, and syphilis - Screening for group B streptococcus - Screening and treatment for gestational diabetes - Screening and treatment for bacterial vaginosis, trichomonas vaginalis, and Candida species to prevent preterm delivery - Iron supplements for treatment of iron deficiency anemia - Blood pressure monitoring to screen for hypertensive disorders - Screening for atypical red blood cell alloantibodies other than Rh(D) incompatibility - Ultrasound to diagnose placenta previa
+- Screening for domestic violence - Screening for Down syndrome, hemoglobinopathies, and Tay-Sachs disease - Screening and treatment for chlamydia, gonorrhea, and syphilis - Screening and prophylaxis for group B streptococcus - Screening and treatment for gestational diabetes - Screening and treatment for bacterial vaginosis, trichomonas vaginalis, and Candida species to prevent preterm delivery - Iron supplements for treatment of iron deficiency anemia - Blood pressure monitoring to screen for hypertensive disorders - Screening for atypical red blood cell alloantibodies other than Rh(D) incompatibility - Ultrasound to diagnose placenta previa

+Benefit Coverage, Utilization, and Cost Impacts

-Utilization, Cost, and Benefit Coverage Impacts
+Benefit Coverage Impacts

-Current Coverage of Maternity Benefits

-AB 1825 would apply only to CDI-regulated health insurance policies subject to the California Insurance Code.
+- AB 185 would apply only to CDI-regulated health insurance policies subject to the California Insurance Code.
 It would require all CDI-regulated policies to cover maternity services.
-About 2,438,000 Californians, or 13% of enrollees in health insurance plans and policies subject to state regulation, are in the CDI-regulated market.

-CHBRP's survey of the largest health plans and insurers in the state indicates the following:

-• Entire CDI-regulated market: Among the Californians who are estimated to be currently enrolled in CDI-regulated policies, 61% have coverage for maternity benefits, including prenatal care and delivery services.
-All enrollees have coverage for complications of pregnancy.
+About 2,858,000 Californians, or 13% of enrollees in health insurance plans and policies subject to state regulation, are in the CDI-regulated market. - CHBRP's survey of the largest health plans and insurers in the state indicates the following: - Entire CDI-regulated market: Among the Californians who are estimated to be currently enrolled in CDI-regulated policies, 59% have coverage for maternity benefits, including prenatal care and delivery services.
+All enrollees have coverage for complications of pregnancy. - CDI-regulated policies in the large- and small-group insurance markets: An estimated 100% of enrollees currently have maternity benefits.
+Therefore, the proposed mandate would impact only the enrollees in individual (non-group) CDI-regulated policies. - CDI-regulated policies in the individual (non-group) insurance market: An estimated 12% of all enrollees and 13% of female enrollees aged 20 to 44 currently have maternity coverage. - Of those who do not currently have coverage for maternity services, about 25% are women of childbearing age (19 to 44). - There is evidence that risk segmentation (which results in individuals at lower risk able to purchase less expensive policies) and the resulting adverse selection (where premiums for individuals that wish to purchase coverage are subjected to disproportionate increases) have already had a substantial impact on the CDI- regulated individual market.
+This is evidenced by the rise in the proportion of individuals uninsured for maternity services from 18% to 87% in the last 7 years.

+Public programs: